codeforequity-at/botium-connector-dialogflow/README.md

 Default _true_

+### DIALOGFLOW_BUTTON_EVENTS
+Default _true_

+Botium simulates button clicks by using [Dialogflow "Events"](https://dialogflow.com/docs/events).
+If the payload of the button click simulation is valid JSON, it should include a ["name" and a "parameters" attribute](https://cloud.google.com/dialogflow-enterprise/docs/reference/rpc/google.cloud.dialogflow.v2#google.cloud.dialogflow.v2.EventInput), otherwise the named event without parameters is triggered.

+By setting this capability to _false_ this behaviour can be disabled and a button click is sent as text input to Dialogflow.

 ### DIALOGFLOW_INPUT_CONTEXT_NAME(_X)

 You can use [Contexts](https://dialogflow.com/docs/contexts).
 They can be useful if you dont want to start the conversation from beginning,